Nobodyworld/app-accounting-modular/EXTENSION_GUIDE.md

 * `GET /health/ready` – the response will include health reports contributed by extensions.
+* `GET /health/telemetry` – aggregates metrics, health probes, and extension load status for dashboards or automation.
 * `GET /health/metrics` – metrics registered by extensions appear in the Prometheus exposition.
-* `macli extensions` – the CLI lists configured extensions and whether they loaded successfully.
+* `macli inspect-extensions` – the CLI lists configured extensions, manifest metadata, and whether they loaded successfully. `--format json` produces a machine-friendly snapshot for automation.
 * `macli scaffold-extension reporting:example` – generates a ready-to-edit
   package in `plugins/` to accelerate development.
 The scaffolder mirrors the reference `reporting:cashflow` extension that now ships disabled by default.